toptensoftware/moe-js/readme.md

 ### The Special `model` Variable

-Data passed to the template is available as the `model` variable inside the template:
+Data passed to the template is available as the special `model` variable inside the template:

 eg: Suppose the template was invoked like so: